Department of Chemical Engineering

 With our entire universe literally made up of chemicals, the chemical engineer is capable of making tremendously positive impacts on our earth and how our global society interacts with the planet.
 But our planet is not a limitation, chemical engineers are now also developing solutions to allow humans to explore and live in space, and one day soon, live on planetary bodies like Mars.
 In short, chemical engineering allows you to make a difference.
 UL Lafayette Chemical Engineering graduates are doing that every day!
 So, we invite you to join our department and one day take your place as a “Master of Chemicals” thus allowing you to also make a difference.

-The UL Lafayette department of chemical engineering is made of world-class faculty members with a love of teaching and a passion for researching new solutions to complex problems.
+The UL Lafayette department of chemical engineering is made of world-class faculty members with a love of teaching and a passion for researching innovative solutions to complex problems.
 They invite our students to get involved in our cutting-edge research through jobs and special learning opportunities.
-Also, our students enjoy opportunities to work while in school for industries via paid internships and cooperative education jobs hosted by companies from around the globe, such as Hershey, Citgo, Chevron, Phillips, Monsanto, BASF, Dow, Sasol, US Army Corps of Engineers, Halliburton, and the list doesn’t stop there!
+Also, our students enjoy opportunities to work while in school for industries via paid internships and cooperative education jobs hosted by companies from around the globe, such as Hershey, Citgo, Chevron, Pfizer, Phillips, Monsanto, BASF, ADM, Dow, Sasol, US Army Corps of Engineers, Halliburton, and the list doesn’t stop there!

 The Chemical Engineering Jobs Market Today and Tomorrow